 1. Visit the hyper-modern capital, Kuala Lumpur

-Kuala Lumpur, or just „KL” as all the locals call it, quickly becomes a favorite of travelers.
+Kuala Lumpur, or just „KL” as all the locals call it, quickly becomes a favorite of travelers and shouldn't be left out from any Malaysia itinerary.
 The lush green parks, cleanness, modern architecture, and fantastic nightlife make it a liveable city.
 Since the 1990s, Malaysia has experienced an incomparable economic boom in the region that changed the capital’s landscape.
 Star architects created stunning skyscrapers but respecting the Islamic tradition at the same time.

 The Petronas Towers is the absolute landmark of KL and the number one attraction to inspire travelers to come to Malaysia.
 The 452-meter-high twin towers house the offices of the Petronas Oil Company and that of other multinational companies.